Thank for your part in Troy United Methodist Church Worship Ministry.

-The purpose of the Troy UMC worship ministry is to glorify God and help people connect with Him by facilitating musical worship experiences.
-Each member of the ministry must allow themselves to be used by God to invite people on a journey with Jesus.
+The purpose of the Troy UMC worship ministry is to glorify God and help people connect with Him by facilitating engaging worship experiences.

 PRACTICE AND REHEARSAL